aws-samples/amazon-mq-workshop/labs/lab-5.md

 ![Amazon MQ workshop lab 5 step 9](/images/cloud-watch-Step9.png)

-After you have confirmed your e-mail subscription...
+Then click **Create Alarm** to create the alarm.

+If you are asked to **Confirm new email addresses**, click on **I will do it later** and navigate to your e-mail client.

 ![Amazon MQ workshop lab 5 step 10](/images/cloud-watch-Step10.png)

-Stop the sender and receiver by holding `CTRL + C` or or  `CONTROL + C` in each terminal window.

-Wait a few seconds and you should receive a mail, triggered by CloudWatch Alarm.
+After you have confirmed your e-mail subscription, wait a few seconds and you should receive a mail, triggered by CloudWatch Alarm.

 To learn more about metrics, please visit [Amazon CloudWatch Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/mq-metricscollected.html).